Canon T4i vs Olympus E-PL2

 It is notable that the T4i has a microphone port, which is missing on the E-PL2.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the T4i and the E-PL2 have been discontinued, but can regularly be found used on eBay.
+Both the T4i and the E-PL2 have been discontinued, but can regularly be found used on ebay.
 The E-PL2 was replaced by the Olympus E-PL3, while the T4i was followed by the Canon T5i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the T4i and E-PL2 can be found, respectively, in the Canon T4i Manual (free pdf) or the online Olympus E-PL2 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon T4i or the Olympus E-PL2 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.